Vicbrew 2026

 13. Presentations will be made at the venue after all judging has been completed, approximately 5pm.

-14. Brewers of the best three entries in each Category will be invited to enter that brew (or a replacement) in the Australian Amateur Brewing Championships (the Nationals) to be held in PERTH??? on ??
-November 2025.
-Entry fee to VicBrew 2025 includes cost of entry to Nationals and delivery from participating Victorian brew shops.
+14. Brewers of the best three entries in each Category will be invited to enter that brew (or a replacement) in the Australian Amateur Brewing Championships (the Nationals) to be held in Sydney in October 2026.
+Entry fee to VicBrew 2026 includes cost of entry to Nationals and delivery from participating Victorian brew shops.

 16. Privacy.
 Personal information provided by brewers with their entries will only be used for the conduct of the competition.
 This information will not be released to third parties, other than the names of brewers and their brew club, which will be published in the results lists for the competition.